 Even when everyone acts responsibly and follows on-site safety regulations, construction sites are still inherently hazardous working environments with the potential for serious accidents.
 If negligence by a third party on your worksite directly caused you to suffer severe physical harm, you may have legal options beyond a standard workers’ comp claim.

-Before attempting to handle your claim alone, contact an Allentown construction accident lawyer at Ostroff Injury Law to discuss your possibilities for financial recovery.
+Before attempting to handle your claim alone, contact an Allentown construction accident lawyer at Ostroff Godshall Injury and Accident Lawyers to discuss your possibilities for financial recovery.
 Call us today to set up your free consultation.